GoRecruit/smart-contract/README.md

 <p>Decimals    : 4</p>

 ## The Idea
-GoRecruit token sale goes through investors dashboard, funds are collecting on HD individual BTC and ETH addresses.
+GoRecruit token sale goes through contributors dashboard, funds are collecting on HD individual BTC and ETH addresses.
 That allows us working Bitcoin and Ethereum sent from any type of wallets, including crypto exchanges accounts, and that is why we have not implemented any crowd sale functions in our smart-contract.

-Because of security reasons all collected funds are transferred to cold storage wallets on daily basis, meantime ERC20 tokens are transferred to investors.
+Because of security reasons all collected funds are transferred to cold storage wallets on daily basis, meantime ERC20 tokens are transferred to contributors.

 ## Smart-contract
 GRT is solidity smart-contract based on typical ERC20 implementation: